 In many cases, instead of discharging student loan debt, the bankruptcy court will offer you relief through an income-driven repayment plan.
 They might also allow you to defer your loan payments until your financial situation improves.
 These options might be available to you even if you have not filed for bankruptcy.
 If student loan debt is your primary financial challenge, you should explore these options.

 For tips on managing your student loan debt, check out this article from Fidelity.
 The likelihood of eliminating your student loan debt also increases as you get older or if you have a disability.
 People over 50 tend to have better luck with student loan discharge.

 An Attorney Can Help You with How to Prove Undue Hardship for Student Loans

 In order for the court to consider discharging your student loan debt, you’ll need to file a separate action with the court known as an adversary proceeding.

-This is essentially your request to have your student loan debt discharged because it causes financial hardship, which you’ll need to prove by providing detailed records of your living expenses and income.
-If hardship is caused by a medical issue, you’ll need to submit information from your doctor that includes your medical bills.
+This is essentially your request to have your student loan debt discharged.
+It causes financial hardship, which you’ll need to prove by providing detailed records of your living expenses and income.
+If a medical issue causes hardship, you’ll need to submit information from your doctor that includes your medical bills.

 It’s also important to show the court proof that you’ve made an effort to keep up with your payments.
 Any correspondence you’ve had with lenders should be provided with the information you give to the court requesting undue hardship.

-The goal is to provide the bankruptcy court with as much information as possible to make it clear you are struggling financially and unable to meet your student loan obligations.
+The goal is to provide the bankruptcy court with as much information as possible.
+You want to make it clear you are struggling financially and unable to meet your student loan obligations.

 Having the court approve your undue hardship claim and discharge all or a portion of your student loan debt is a challenge, but it is possible.
 If you’d like to discuss your student loan debt situation with an experienced professional, contact the Law Office of Robert M. Geller at 813.254.5696 to schedule a consultation.